ibrahima/ibrahima.github.io/index.md

 <div class="row">

     <div class="large-4 columns">
     <p>I enjoy exploring the beauty of nature, and capturing it with photography.
-I've also recently picked up running, though I'm far from a marathon runner (maybe someday!).
+I've also recently picked up distance running, though I'm far from a marathon runner (maybe someday!).
 Currently I'm aiming to run a half marathon in summer 2015.</p>
     </div>

     <div class="large-4 columns">